carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 > ## Exercise: Extend the Collection
 >
-> Create another blog post and add it to the `posts` collection.
+> Create another blog post and add it to the `blogposts` collection.
 > Check that your new post appears in the list.
 >
 > > ## Solution
 > >
-> > Write another post Markdown file and save it into the `_posts` folder,
+> > Write another post Markdown file and save it into the `_blogposts` folder,
 > > making sure you remember to add (at least) the `date` and
 > > `title` fields in the YAML header.
 > >